Financing is essential to boost the expansion of renewables

 CEO of Suney reveals that it is necessary to reduce bureaucracy in financing in the PV sector to make credits viable

-Financing for the photovoltaic sector was identified as an important pillar for leveraging the growth of renewable energy in the country, where 72% wants to have access to competitive financing.
+Financing for the photovoltaic sector was identified as an important pillar for leveraging the growth of renewable energy in the country, where 72% want access to competitive financing.

-This is what Raphael Roque, coordinator of the ABSOLAR (Brazilian Association of Solar Photovoltaic Energy) financing working group, said at the National Meeting, an event held in São Paulo (SP), on the 7th and 8th of December, which presented the projections of the photovoltaic market for 2023.
+This is what Raphael Roque, coordinator of the financing working group, stated.
+ABSOLAR (Brazilian Association of Photovoltaic Solar Energy), at the National Meeting, an event held in São Paulo (SP), on December 7th and 8th, which presented the projections for the photovoltaic market for 2023.

 Even though this movement be on the rise in the solar sector, according to Carlos Bouhid, CEO of the financing company Sunny, integrators are looking for the company with complaints about getting approval for credits.